alessandrokonrad/Pi-Pool/README.md

 This repository is a guide to setup a stakepool on a Raspberry Pi by your own.

 ## Why this guide
 Basically we have two different popular CPU architectures.
 Let's only consider 64-bit machines.
 Many of you know Intel and AMD.
 They primarily build their CPUs on a x86_64 architecture.
-Then there is ARM, which CPUs are built on the so called aarch64 architecure, and our Raspberry Pi has an aarch64 CPU.
+Then there is ARM, which CPUs are built on the so called aarch64 architecture, and our Raspberry Pi has an aarch64 CPU.
 I don't want to dive any deeper in that, but the problem is, that the Cardano-Node setup is made for x86_64 machines and currently doesn't support aarch64 out of the box.
 The goal of this repository is to make it as easy as possible to run a Cardano-Node on Raspberry Pi.

 ## Prerequesites